uoitsci/pi-labs/site/content/lab/gpio/index.md

 With the circuit constructed, we may now control the LED with the Raspberry Pi.

-The following code initializes the GPIO, sets pin #12 to output, turns the LED on, sleeps for 3 seconds, then finally turns the LED off.
+The following code initializes the GPIO18 to output, turns the LED on, sleeps for 3 seconds, then finally turns the LED off.

 {{< highlight python >}}
 import RPi.GPIO as GPIO
 import time

-GPIO.setmode(GPIO.BOARD)
+GPIO.setmode(GPIO.BCM)
-GPIO.setup(12, GPIO.OUT)
+GPIO.setup(18, GPIO.OUT)

-GPIO.output(12, GPIO.HIGH)
+GPIO.output(18, GPIO.HIGH)

 time.sleep(3)

-GPIO.output(12, GPIO.LOW)
+GPIO.output(18, GPIO.LOW)

 GPIO.cleanup()
 {{< /highlight >}}